 The way fathers play with their children also has an important impact on a child’s emotional and social development.
 Fathers spend a higher percentage of their one-to-one interactions with infants and preschoolers in stimulating, playful activity than do mothers.
 From these interactions, children learn how to regulate their feelings and behavior.

 Children with involved, caring fathers have better educational outcomes.
 The influence of a father’s involvement extends into adolescence and young adulthood.
 Numerous studies find that an active and nurturing style of fathering is associated with better verbal skills, intellectual functioning, and academic achievement among adolescents.”

-To summarise, children who don’t have a fatherly figure are at an disadvantage.
-Having more male child carers will give children from single parent households access to a fatherly figure that they so desperately deserve.
+To summarise, children who don’t have a fatherly figure are at a disadvantage.
+Having more male childcarers will give children from single-parent households access to a fatherly figure that they so desperately deserve.

 And the reason why this is good is because it encourages children to become active.
 And they will spend less time in front of the TV.

 Considering a Career in Child Care

 If you’re a male and you feel that you have the right characteristics in becoming a child care worker, then what are you waiting for?

 The industry is looking for male childcarers for reasons that have been listed in this post.